Dhhoyt/3710-CPU/README.md

    - Use the `Pin Planner` or `Assignment Editor` to verify all pin assignments match your hardware setup (VGA pins, GPIO for Arduino serial input, etc.).

 2. **Arduino Code Upload:**
-   - Open `nunchuk_interface.ino` in the Arduino IDE.
+   - Open `nunchuck.ino` in the Arduino IDE.
    - Select “Arduino Uno” as the board and choose the correct COM port.
    - Upload the sketch.
 The Arduino will now continuously read Nunchuk input and send data to the FPGA via the specified TX line.